-- Government corruption is positively associated with (a) powerful official supervisory agencies, (b) restrictions on bank activities, and (c) tight entry restrictions; but government corruption is negatively associated with regulations that promote private sector monitoring. - Bank development and efficiency are negatively associated with (a) restrictions on bank activities and (b) tight entry restrictions; but bank development and efficiency are positively associated with regulations that promote private sector monitoring. - Generous deposit insurance is positively associated with bank fragility. - Capital regulations, restrictions on bank activities, and powerful official supervision do not mitigate the destabilizing effects of generous deposit insurance.
+- Government corruption is positively associated with (a) powerful official supervisory agencies, (b) restrictions on bank activities, and (c) tight entry restrictions; but government corruption is negatively associated with regulations that promote private sector monitoring. - Bank development is negatively associated with (a) restrictions on bank activities and (b) tight entry restrictions; but bank development is positively associated with regulations that promote private sector monitoring. - Generous deposit insurance is positively associated with bank fragility. - Capital regulations, restrictions on bank activities, and powerful official supervision do not mitigate the destabilizing effects of generous deposit insurance.